runemadsen/runemadsen-2012/writings/printing-code/index.md

 * Homework design critique
 * Lecture: **[Computational Color](/printing-code/lecture-color)**
-* Design exercise: Do homework on partner
+* Design exercise: Make something ugly.
+In Processing, draw 3 squares inside each other, and color them in a 3-color theme that you don't like.
+Tell us why.

 ### Assignment for next week